 To use a separate GeoIP2 library:

-To the Flussonic configuration file, add the option
+geoip PATH_TO_DATABASE;option to the Flussonic configuration file, where

-PATH_TO_DATABASEis the location of one of the installed GeoIP2 databases, for example:
+PATH_TO_DATABASEis the location of one of the installed GeoIP2 databases:

 Now Flussonic will use the specified database to determine geolocation.